 According to the results of this study, the incidence in men was higher than women in both nations.
-The reason can be more outdoor work for men.
-Men are more exposed to solar UV [26], and probably less accustomed to using sunscreens and therefore, are at increased risk of the adverse consequences associated with UV exposure and skin cancer.
-This study, like any other ecological study, had the limitation of not using individual data and not being able to adjust for individual variables.
-Some variables are different between the two populations such as the intensity of UV exposure between the two nations and different skin colors.
-Iran has a much more homogenous population in this regard, although Australia enjoys a diverse range of ethical groups from all over the world.
-Epidemiological studies have shown that exposure to sunlight is the major environmental risk factor for the development of melanoma especially in individuals with fair-skin [27].
-However, the strength is that the intensity of these factors can show itself in the incidence difference in exposed body parts such as face, hands and feet, which are uncovered in both populations, and as our results show, the difference between these parts was insignificant.
-Based on these results in Table 2 and by subtracting the incidence difference of the face (which has the highest exposure among exposed parts), we guess that clothing is possibly causing a risk difference of about 25.72, 37.43 and 72.57 cases of melanoma (respectively in the trunk, arm and leg) in 1,000,000 people annually between the two nations and due to more clothing in Iranian culture are acquiring much less melanoma in unexposed body parts.
-These results are in line with studies that believe clothing is an important preventive factor for skin cancers including melanoma [28, 29,30].
+The reason can be the more outdoor work in men.
+In a study which was conducted in Yazd Province in 2007, the incidence rate of MM was 1.5 times higher in men than women [27].
+These results are also consistent with other studies [22, 23, and 27].
+Men, who are more exposed to solar UV [26], are probably less accustomed to using sunscreens and therefore are at increased risk of the adverse consequences associated with UV exposure and skin cancer.

+This study like any other ecological study had the limitation of not using individual data and not being able to adjust for individual variables.
+Some variables are different between the two populations such as the intensity of UV exposure between the two nations and the different skin colours.
+Iran has a much more population in homogenous this regard, although Australia enjoys a diverse range of ethical groups from all over the world.
+Epidemiological studies have shown that exposure sunlight is the major environmental risk factor for the development of melanoma especially in individuals with fair skin [28].
+However, the strength is that the intensity of these factors can show itself in the incidence difference in exposed body parts such as the face, hands and feet which is uncovered in both populations and as our results show, the difference between these parts was insignificant.

+Based on these results in Table 2 and by subtracting the incidence difference of the face (which is the highest among exposed parts) from other body parts, we guess that clothing is possibly causing a risk difference of about 25.72, 37.43 and 72.57 cases of melanoma (respectively in the trunk, arm and leg) in 1,000,000 people annually between the two nations and due to more clothing, Iranian are acquiring much less melanoma in the unexposed body parts.
+These results are in line with studies that believe clothing is an important preventive factor for skin cancers including melanoma $^{[27,29,30]}$ .